pchaganti/ax-roo-flow/README.md

           b.
 Set the status to '[MEMORY BANK: INACTIVE]'.
           c.
 Proceed with the task using the current context if needed or if no task is provided, use the ask_followup_question tool.
          * If the user agrees:
-          Switch to Architect mode to create the Memory Bank.
+          Switch to Flow-Architect mode to create the Memory Bank.
   if_memory_bank_exists: |
         **READ *ALL* MEMORY BANK FILES**
         <thinking>